 There are many local, off-campus, storage businesses to meet the summer storage needs of Kenyon students.
 Click here for a Web search listing of local storage businesses.
 Many students find it economical to split the cost of a storage unit.

 Students should take their bicycles home over the summer or store them in a storage facility.
 Bikes left in racks or elsewhere on campus will be considered abandoned and will be discarded or donated.

 Note: see second part below for information about shipping during the academic year.

-To avoid package storage and delivery fees, students are encouraged to ship packages to their p;ost office box via the United States Postal Service.
+To avoid package storage and delivery fees, students are encouraged to ship packages to their post office box via the United States Postal Service.
 These packages will be available for pickup at the Gambier Post Office upon arrival to campus (during normal USPS Office business hours).
-Note: new students are notified of their (Post Office) Box number in the housing assignment packet mailing in early July, and all students may access their number by searching their name in the online extended directory.
+New students are notified of their Post Office Box number in the housing assignment packet mailing in early July, and all students may access their number by searching their name in the online extended directory.

 Gambier, OH 43022

 Some students prefer to ship their belongings to arrive before move-in day and would like for the package(s) to be placed in their residence hall room.
 During the academic year, shipping services such as UPS, FedEx, and DHL deliver packages to the Kenyon Bookstore for student pick-up.
 But prior to fall move in, because of the large volume of student packages coupled with deliveries of fall text books, the Bookstore does not have the space to store these packages until move-in day.
 As a service, Housing and Residential Life personnel deliver packages received August 10 to 22 to student residence hall rooms.